-- (1) At the time required by rule 3.2, 3.3 or 3.4, the President is to call the motions in the order in which they appear on the business paper, except those motions . - (a) about a proposed ordinance or policy, - (b) to be considered at a time fixed by the Synod, or - (c) appearing in their substantive form for the first time on the business paper for that day. - (2) Subclause (1)(c) does not apply to motions appearing on the first day of a session. - (3) When a motion is called, the President is to ask for the motion to be formally moved and seconded unless 8 or more members stand to object to the motion being passed without a mover's speech or any member calls "amendment".
-If the motion is formally moved and seconded, the Synod is to vote on the motion without any speeches or debate. - (4) If 8 or more members stand to object or any member calls "amendment" - (a) the President is to immediately call the next motion on the business paper to be called under this rule or, if there is no such motion, proceed to the next item of business, and - (b) any member who calls "amendment" is to - deliver a written copy of the proposed amendment to the Secretary of the Synod, and - make himself or herself available to discuss the proposed amendment with the mover of the motion on the day on which the call is made.
+(1) At the time required by rule 3.2, 3.3 or 3.4, the President is to call the motions in the order in which they appear on the business paper, except those motions about a proposed ordinance or policy or those motions to be considered at a time fixed by the Synod.

+(2) When a motion is called, the President is to ask for the motion to be formally moved and seconded unless 8 or more members call "object" or 1 or more membersstand to object or any member calls "amendment".
+If the motion is formally moved and seconded, the Synod is to vote on the motion without any speeches or debate.

+(3) If 8 or more members call "object" or 1 or more membersstand to object or any member calls "amendment"

+- (a) the President is to immediately call the next motion on the business paper to be called under this rule or, if there is no such motion, proceed to the next item of business, and - (b) any member who calls "amendment" is to - deliver a written copy of the proposed amendment to the Secretary of the Synod, and - make himself or herself available to discuss the proposed amendment with the mover of the motion on the day on which the call is made.